Volvo V60: Trim levels

 Before 2022, the V60 was available in Momentum, R-Design, Inscription, Cross Country and Polestar trim levels.
 For the 2022 models, Volvo has changed the trim levels to Core, Plus and Ultimate (in increasing order of quality and price).
 It has also reduced the optional extras which can be added to the features specified for each trim level, to allow the production process to be streamlined.

+In July 2024, it returned in the United Kingdom in Plus and Ultra trim levels, replacing Core, Plus and Ultimate; these are mild-hybrid or plug-in hybrid.